salacika/DE1SQL/SQL5/README.md

 ```
 `NOTE1:` Mind the delimiter: the default delimiter in SQL is ";".
 In a stored procedure you'll have potentially multiple statements ending with ";" so you need the define a second delimiter to end the whole stored procedure.
 On the end of the routine, will set the default delimiter back to ";"

-`NOTE2:` You cannot edit a stored procedure, you need to drop and recreate: `DROP PROCEDURE IF EXISTS ...`
+`NOTE2:` You cannot edit a stored procedure, once created, you need to drop and recreate: `DROP PROCEDURE IF EXISTS ...`

 #### Executing the stored procedure